wfinsinger/tapas/README.md

 ![Code Lake: reconstructed fire-return intervals (FRI)](/README_Figures/02_Code_Lake_FRIs.jpg "Code Lake: reconstructed fire-return intervals (FRI)")

 ***

 ## Acknowledgements & Credits
 The development of this set of functions would not have been possible without the Matlab-coded templates that were written and made open source by Philip Higuera (https://github.com/phiguera/CharAnalysis).
 I'm thankful to Dan Gavin for suggesting tweaks to accomodate for non-standard data-input formats.
-His suggestions led to the check_pretreatment() function.
+His suggestions led to the `check_pretreatment()` function.
+I'm extremely thankful to Petr Kunes and several CharAnalysis users who ignited the conversation over the past few years about getting that program into R.

 If you use *R-PaleoAnomalies* in your publications, please cite *https://github.com/wfinsinger/R-PaleoAnomalies* and any non-default settings applied.
 The packaging of these functions is in progress.